openaleph/openaleph/docs/user-guide/103/permissions.md

 ### Group Management UI

 There is no built-in user interface for creating and managing groups.
-In production deployments, groups should be managed by the SSO solution used wit OpenAleph.
+In production deployments, groups should be managed by the SSO solution used with OpenAleph.

 ## Best Practices